AAFC-Bioinfo-AAC/pork-vision/README.md

 **Example output folder structure:**

-An example of the output folder structure created from running the program with the test file in the data folder.
+Here is an example of the output folder structure created from running the program with the 2 test image files in the data folder, one of which is a blurry image that will fail the ruler measurements and be flagged as an outlier.
 Sub-folders will be created for each processed image, organized by image name.
 CSV files provide summary tables of the analysis results.

 ```text
 output/